green1210/Ecommerce/README.md

-# Save the generated README content into a proper markdown file

-readme_content = """
 # 🛍️ Zenlify - ECommerce Web Application

 **Zenlify** is a modern and scalable e-commerce web application built with the **MERN stack** (MongoDB, Express.js, React, Node.js) and **Vite**.
 It enables users to browse products, register/login, manage cart items, and complete the checkout process with a smooth user experience and intuitive interface.